 Isopropyl Palmitate is derived from processing palmitic acid from coconut oil.
 It is an emollient used to improve moisture content, helping to make skin smooth and less prone to irritations such as eczema and dermatitis.
 Excessive use however can lead to acne, blackheads or whiteheads.

 As the ingredient list is small, let’s investigate the reason for remaining items.
 Sorbeth-30 Tetraoleate is one of the more gentle surfactants, reducing surface tension in emulsions to make it easier to dissolve and wash away dirt and grime.
 It is also effective as an emulsifier.
 Its low molecular weight of 30 means it can minimally but effectively penetrate healthy skin.
 It should not be topically applied to broken or irritated skin.
 One of the least sensitizing preservatives available is Phenoxyethanol, approved world wide at concentrations of under 1% for both leave-on and rinse-off products.
-BHT (butylated hydroxytoluene) is also included to increase product shelf life, typically included in cosmetics between 0.01-0.1%,.
+BHT (butylated hydroxytoluene) features to increase product shelf life, typically included in cosmetics between 0.01-0.1%.
 At this concentration, it does not penetrate far enough to be absorbed into the bloodstream, reducing risk.
 As an emollient, Isopropyl Myristate helps to strengthen the skin barrier, reducing moisture loss.
 It’s often used in products with a high oil content to improve overall texture, changing greasy substances to a more silky finish.
 Retinyl Palmitate is a combination of retinol and palmitic acid, considered a gentle form of vitamin A and an effective antioxidant.
 Tocopheryl Acetate is a composite of vitamin E and acetic acid, a natural skin-conditioning agent and antioxidant.

 Vitis Vinifera (Grape) Seed Oil, Isopropyl Palmitate, Sorbeth-30 Tetraoleate, Phenoxyethanol, BHT, Helianthus Annuus (Sunflower) Seed Oil, Isopropyl Myristate, Retinyl Palmitate, Tocopheryl Acetate